Koha-Community/Koha/README.txt

 The defaults will install Koha to places that follow relevant standards, such as the File Hierarchy Standard.
-If you want to install Koha to a different directory like /opt/koha, then replace step 1 with:
+If you want to install Koha to a different directory like /opt/koha, then replace step 1 with (for example):
-1a. export PREFIX=/opt/koha
-1b. export CGI_DIR=/opt/koha/cgi
-1c. export LOG_DIR=/opt/koha/log
-1d. perl Makefile.PL PREFIX=/opt/koha
+1. perl Makefile.PL INTRANET_CGI_DIR=/www/cgi-bin

 You can change most of the defaults in a similar way, such as DB_HOST.
 For full instructions on how to override the default settings, run